Airdo Werwas LLC Airdo Werwas LLC

 Advantages of a Corporation

-Corporations off er many advantages, some of which are listed below.
+Corporations offer many advantages, some of which are listed below:

 • Limited personal liability.
-As a corporation is a separate legal entity, shareholders' are generally protected from the corporation's creditors.
+As a corporation is a separate legal entity, shareholders are generally protected from the corporation's creditors.
 Any liability is limited to their individual investment in the business.
 This means that if a corporation is sued or goes bankrupt, shareholders' personal assets are protected.

 • Easy transfer of ownership.
 Shares in a corporation can easily be transferred.
 While the corporate bylaws will set out the specific rules for buying and selling shares, a shareholder can leave a corporation simply by selling their shares.
-This flexibility of ownership also ensures a business continues to operate through ownership changes.
+This flexibility of ownership ensures a business continues to operate through ownership changes.

 These advantages should be balanced against the potential disadvantages of incorporation.
+Corporations may also foster an environment for growth, as the ability to issue stock can attract new investors, fueling expansion and innovation.

 Disadvantages of a Corporation